YumaYX/RubyQuickReference/codes/roo_cell.md

-Certainly!
-Your code snippet utilizes the Ruby library `roo` to interact with Excel files.
-Here's a breakdown of each part:

 1. **Require 'roo':**
    - This line imports the `roo` library into your Ruby script. `roo` is a versatile library for reading from and writing to spreadsheet files like Excel.